Galaxy Formation and Symbiotic Evolution with the Inter-Galactic Medium in the Age of ELT-ANDES: Investigating the reionisation epoch with absorption spectroscopy

-Above redshift $z\sim6.5$, the Lyman forest becomes less and less informative for what concerns the amount and the distribution on neutral hydrogen, due to the almost complete absorption of the quasar flux.
-However, high-resolution, $z\gtrsim6.5$ quasar spectra could still be useful for the study of the topology of the reionisation process thanks to the presence of metal absorption lines in the region of the spectrum not affected by \HI\ absorption.
-Some of these metal absorption lines could trace the mostly neutral IGM, if this is polluted to metallicities $\log (Z/Z_{\sun}) \sim3.5-2.5$.
-Such a minimal level of metal pollution is expected at the EoR if stars in galaxies (and not AGN) are the main ionizing sources.
-The \OI line at $1302$ \AA\ is particularly promising: the O and H first ionization potentials are almost identical, and \OI should be in very tight charge exchange equilibrium with \HI.
-The \SiII $1260$ \AA\ transition might also be observable.
+Above redshift $z\sim6.5$, the \Lya and \Lyb forests become progressively less informative for what concerns the amount and the distribution on neutral hydrogen, due to the almost complete absorption of the quasar flux.
+However, the remaining \Lya transmission in quasar proximity zones in high resolution spectra at $z>6$ will still contain information on the gas temperature \citep{Bolton2012}, density \citep{ChenGnedin2021,chen2022} and properties of the dark matter \citep{DaviesHennawi2023}.
+High-resolution, $z\gtrsim6.5$ quasar spectra will also be useful for the study of the topology of the reionisation process thanks to the presence of metal absorption lines in the region of the spectrum not affected by \HI\ absorption.
+Some of these metal absorption lines could trace the mostly neutral IGM, if this is polluted to metallicities $\log (Z/Z_{\sun}) \sim[-3.5,-2.5]$.
+Such a minimal level of metal pollution is expected at the EoR if massive stars in galaxies are the main sources of ionising photons and metals \citep[e.g.][]{madau2001,pallottini2014,jaacks2018}.
+The \OI line at $1302$ \AA\ is particularly promising: the O and H first ionisation potentials are almost identical, and \OI should be in very tight charge exchange equilibrium with \HI.
+Other low-ionisation transitions like \SiII $1260$ \AA, \CII $1334$ \AA\ and \MgII $2796$, $2803$ \AA\ might also be observable tracers of the neutral IGM \citep[e.g.][]{hennawi2021}.
 At high redshift, overdense regions are the first to be polluted to high metallicity but the last to remain permanently ionised, as a result of the short recombination times.
-Such regions should produce a fluctuating \OI and \SiII forest, which, if observed, would indicate large quantities of neutral hydrogen \citep{oh2002}.
+Such regions should produce a fluctuating \OI forest, which, if observed, would indicate large quantities of neutral hydrogen \citep{oh2002}.
 Furthermore, cosmological hydrodynamical simulations with on-the-fly multi-frequency radiative transfer shows that, concurrent with the development of the hydrogen reionisation process, \OI absorbers undergo a decrease in their footprint around haloes and a decrease in the number of observed systems \citep{doughty19}.
 This decrease occurs preferentially for absorbers that are farther from haloes (in the IGM and CGM) and that have lower equivalent width (EW~$\lesssim 0.05$ \AA).
-State-of-the-art observations at intermediate resolution ($R\lesssim 10,000$) of a sample of $\sim200$ quasars covering the redshift range $3.2 < z < 6.5$ show a drop of the number density of \OI absorbers with EW~$\geq 0.05$ \AA\ at $z\lesssim 5.7$ \citep[][Sebastian et al. subm.]{becker2019}, evocative of the evolution suggested by simulations due to the change in the ionisation state of the CGM gas.
+State-of-the-art observations at intermediate resolution ($R\lesssim 10,000$) of a sample of $\sim200$ quasars covering the redshift range $3.2 < z < 6.5$ show a drop of the number density of \OI absorbers with EW~$\geq 0.05$ \AA\ at $z\lesssim 5.7$ \citep{becker2019,sebastian2024}, evocative of the evolution suggested by simulations due to the change in the ionisation state of the CGM gas.
 However, present facilities do not allow to gather statistically significant, complete samples of low equivalent width \OI absorption lines.